openharmony/arkcompiler_runtime_core/static_core/plugins/ets/doc/spec/3_types.rst

    literal

 #.
 All nested union types are linearized.
 #.
-All type aliases if any are recursively replaced for non-alias types.
+All type aliases (if any) are recursively replaced for non-alias types.
 #.
-Identical types within the union type are replaced for a single type taking
+Identical types within the union type are replaced for a single type with
-   into account the priority of the readonly type flag.
+   account to the ``readonly`` type flag priority.
 #.
 If at least one type in the union is ``Object``, then all other non-nullish
    types are removed.
 #.
-If there is type ``never`` among union types, then it is removed.
+If present among union types, type ``never`` is removed.
 #.
-If after boxing (see :ref:`Boxing Conversions`) a primitive type equals
-   another union type, then the initial type is removed.
+If one type in the union is ``string``, then all string literal types (if
+   any) are removed.
 #.
+If a primitive type equals another union type after boxing (see
+   :ref:`Boxing Conversions`), then the initial type is removed.
-This step is performed recursively until no mutually compatible types remain
+#.
+The following procedure is performed recursively until no mutually compatible
-   (see :ref:`Type Compatibility`), or the union type is reduced to a single
+   types remain (see :ref:`Type Compatibility`), or the union type is reduced to a single type:
-   type:

    -  If a union type includes two types ``T``:sub:`i` and ``T``:sub:`j` (i != j), and ``T``:sub:`i` is compatible with ``T``:sub:`j` (see